XiaozhouCui/reactivity/note.md

 - Go to *Application* folder, run `dotnet add reference ../Persistence`, and `dotnet add reference ../Domain`
 - Go to *Persistence* folder, run `dotnet add reference ../Domain`

+## CQRS + Mediator pattern
+- CQRS: Command Query Responsibility Segregation (command and query separation)
+- Command: does somthing, modifies state, should not return a value
+- Query: answers a question, does not modify state, should return a value
+- API Controllers use `Mediator.Send()` to send requests (C & Q) to IRequestHandler in Application project
+- Benefit of CQRS is when using separate databases: one for read (read replica or NoSQL) and one for write

 ## VS Code settings
 - In VS Code, install NuGet Gallery plugin, install C# Extensions, install SQLite
 - In settings, find *Private Member Prefix*, and use `_`.
 This will create `_config` as private property